Initial-B/Initial-B.github.io/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Build Github Pages

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build --output-path docs --base-href /Initial-B/` to build the project.
+The build artifacts (index.html, .js files) will be stored in the `/docs/` directory.

 ## Running unit tests